How to Make Restaurant-Style Paneer Butter Masala at Home? (Step-by-Step Guide)

 🧑🍳 Chef’s Secret: Some restaurants use a bit of condensed milk or milk powder for body and subtle sweetness.

-🌱 Vegan & Healthier PBM Variations
+🌱 Vegan & Healthier paneer butter masala recipe Variations

 Plant-based or just cutting dairy?
 Here’s what you can do: